SaadiqahHendricks/DigitalPortfolio/README.md

 ## 📄 CV Creation

-### Create a CV

-Creating a CV is an essential step in shaping my professional identity.
-It’s not just a document for applying to jobs but also an opportunity to reflect on my skills, achievements, and aspirations.

-As an ICT Applications Development student, the process of putting together my CV made me critically assess the technical skills I have acquired so far—like **Java**, **SQL**, and **backend development**—and how they fit into my long-term career path.
-It also encouraged me to think about my personal growth and the value I want to bring to the technology sector.

-I used this opportunity to:
-- **Organize my technical skills**: Highlighting programming languages, database management, and problem-solving abilities.
-- **Showcase academic projects**: Demonstrating my hands-on experience with technologies.
-- **Reflect on soft skills**: Communication, adaptability, and collaboration, which I know are key in ICT.
-- **Ensure clarity and professionalism**: Structuring my CV in a way that is concise, impactful, and easy to read.

-The process of creating a CV isn’t just about listing accomplishments, but rather about making strategic choices on how to present the best version of myself to potential employers.
+Finalizing my CV has been a valuable learning experience, as it allowed me to reflect on my academic journey and professional goals.
+It was an opportunity to ensure that all my skills, achievements, and aspirations were clearly presented.
+While creating the CV, I paid attention to the structure and formatting, making sure it was easy to read and tailored for the types of roles I am interested in.

+Submitting the CV made me feel more confident in my professional identity and showed me how essential it is to constantly update and refine how I present myself in the job market.
+It also helped me realize that having a well-crafted CV is not just about listing qualifications, but about telling a story of growth, skills, and potential.
+This exercise gave me a clearer understanding of how to strategically position myself for future opportunities.

 ### Work-Integrated Learning (WIL) Module